satviksugandham/active-directory/README.md

-# active-directory
+# Active-directory
-Active Directory Labs
+Hello!
+This repo is about the labs which I performed on Active Directory.